QiWangXPY/FASL/README.md

 # Semi-supervised Contrastive Learning for Reliable Sleep Staging with Small Labeled Photoplethysmography Data
-The code are public available after the paper acceptance.
+The code are publicly available after the paper acceptance.

 Paper acceptance by Ubicomp 2025.9.